sambanova/ai-starter-kit/utils/guardrails/README.md

 NOTE: python 3.10 or higher is required to use this util.

-1. Install in your project environment the python dependencies.
+1. Install the python dependencies in your project environment.

     ```bash
       cd ai_starter_kit/utils/guardrails